Citation, DOI & article data

 Scrotal pyoceles are typically a complication of epididymo-orchitis or testicular abscess but can also occur following trauma or surgery.
-The purulent fluid collection generally arises from communication between the infected testicle or testicular abscess and an existing hydrocele, through the mesothelial lining of the tunica vaginalis.
+The purulent fluid collection generally arises from communication between the infected testis or testicular abscess and an existing hydrocele, through the mesothelial lining of the tunica vaginalis.

-Ultrasound is the imaging modality of choice for investigation of scrotal pain and swelling, or follow-up of a known epididymo-orchitis.
+Ultrasound is the imaging modality of choice for investigation of scrotal pain and swelling or follow-up of a known epididymo-orchitis.
 Features of pyocele on ultrasound are:

 - complex, heterogeneous fluid collection in the scrotal sac with septa

 - gas may be present causing hyperechoic foci and shadowing

 If the pyocele organizes into a scrotal abscess, there will be a distinct well-demarcated hyperemic wall around the purulent fluid collection.

 Conservative management with antibiotics is generally sufficient for treatment of a pyocele, however surgical debridement may be necessary in more severe cases.